antmicro/kenning/docs/source/cmd-usage.rst

 The ``kenning.scenarios.inference_tester`` requires:

 * :ref:`modelwrapper-api`-based class that implements model loading, I/O processing and optionally model conversion to ONNX format,
-* :ref:`modelcompiler-api`-based class for compiling the model for a given target,
+* :ref:`optimizer-api`-based class for compiling the model for a given target,
 * :ref:`runtime-api`-based class that implements data processing and the inference method for the compiled model on the target hardware,
 * :ref:`dataset-api`-based class that implements fetching of data samples and evaluation of the model,
 * path to the output JSON file with performance and quality metrics.